st-dust/online-library/README.md

 Web aplication used to manage customers of library and books.
 Built using Java Spring framework, Maven, Thymeleaf, HTML5, PostgreSQL as database and GIT as Version Control System.

+## Reflection

+   - This project is my side projet for practicig stack of technologies used for its development.
+   - Putting together all application components gave me learning experience of creating functional aplication
+   - When quering database for needed output I trained my skills in working with relational databases.
+   - I used Java Spring framework because of it's great simplification of development proces of application, so I can focuse more on logics and architecture of an app.
+ Maven and HTML5 usefull and able to provide good output.
+Thymeleaf was chosen to simplify fronted development integration with backend.
+For bounding PostgreSQL database and Spring web application i used Spring JDBC.

+ ## How to run

+   1. Clone this **src/main** directory from this repository.
+   2. Run PostgreSQL database on your machine.
+   3. Make sure you've installed proper JDBC driver.
+   4. Save all configuration data about your database (url, login, password) and JDBC driver information in directory **src/main/resources/** in file with name **database.properties**.
+All the fields should match **database.properties.origin** file that already exists in repository.
+   5. For creation compatible tables for this project you need to execute queries that are in Queries.txt file in your PostgreSQL console.
+   6. Then run application and try it out in your browser.

 ## Project Screen Shots

 People: